LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 ### Authorization and Authentication

+{: .notice}
+Please note we expect brands to use [OAuth 2.0](oauth-2-0-client-credentials.html) for authentication and authorization

-Third-Party Bots uses [App-JWT OAuth 2.0](accessing-liveperson-apis.html#oauth-20-app-jwt) authentication mechanism for a server to server interaction.
+Third-Party Bots uses [App-JWT OAuth 2.0](oauth-2-0-client-credentials.html) authentication mechanism for a server to server interaction.
 Third-Party Bots uses the provided `Client ID` and `Client Secret` of an App Installation in the vendor configuration to generate a JWT.
 More information on the Sentinel API can be found [here](connector-api-send-api-authorization-and-authentication.html#get-appjwt).